StandRed/stopwatch-timer/README.md

-# Stopwatch Timer App :watch: - i forked this (the description is from the project i forked it from)
+# Stopwatch Timer App :watch: - i forked this (the readme here is from the project i forked it from)

 [![Support via PayPal][badge_paypal_donate]][paypal_donations]